What to know about buying a house in Texas

 At today’s home prices, making a down payment in Houston, Texas might cost:

-The City of Houston Housing and Community Development offers two programs that can help first-time home buyers.
+The City of Houston Housing and Community Development offers a DPA program that can help first-time home buyers.

 San Antonio first-time home buyers